aldosolari/aldosolari.github.io/spades.md

 layout: default
 ---

+Contribution to the discussion of A critical evaluation of the current ‘p-value controversy’

+Solari

+Biometrical Journal

 [Simultaneous Control of All False Discovery Proportions by an Extension of Hommel's Method](https://arxiv.org/abs/1611.06739)
 Meijer, Krebs, Solari, Goeman
 arXiv:1611.06739

-Minimally Adaptive BH: a tiny but uniform improvement of the Procedure of Benjamini and Hochberg Solari, Goeman
+Minimally Adaptive BH: a tiny but uniform improvement of the Procedure of Benjamini and Hochberg\\
+Solari, Goeman\\
 Biometrical Journal 2016